Qantas94Heavy/autopilot-pp/source/readme.md

 4. If applicable, uninstall any previous versions of the plugin.
 5. Drag and drop "gefs_gc-setup.crx" into the Extensions page.
 6. Click "Accept" when it asks for permissions.

+**Note: due to restrictions by Google, Windows users of Google Chrome will not be able to install this extension using this method.** Alternatives include:

+ - Installing the Tampermonkey extension in Chrome to use the .user.js file
+ - Using Firefox and installing Greasemonkey to use the .user.js file
+ - Using Opera, which runs on the same base platform as Google Chrome
+ - Using the development version of Chrome or Chromium (not recommended)

 ### Firefox (Greasemonkey):